flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

 Scaling up FlytePropeller
 ==========================
 `FlytePropeller <https://pkg.go.dev/github.com/flyteorg/flytepropeller>`_ is the core engine of Flyte that executes the workflows for Flyte.
-It is implemented as a `controller <https://kubernetes.io/docs/concepts/architecture/controller/>`__ in Kubernetes.
 It is designed as a `Kubernetes Controller <https://kubernetes.io/docs/concepts/architecture/controller/>`_, where the desired state is specified as a FlyteWorkflow `Custom Resource <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_.

 One of the base assumptions of FlytePropeller is that every workflow is independent and can be executed by a completely distinct process, without a need for communication with other processes.
-On the flip-side, one workflow is tracks the dependencies using a DAG structure and hence constantly needs synchronization.
+Meanwhile, one workflow tracks the dependencies between tasks using a DAG structure and hence constantly needs synchronization.
-Currently each workflow is executed by exactly one process and one thread at a given time.
-Each workflow is constantly evaluated in an event-loop and uses the specification to cause an effect on the K8s cluster or remote services.
-The actual effect is actually caused by FlytePropeller plugins.
+Currently, FlytePropeller executes Workflows by using an event loop to periodically track and amend the execution status.
+Within each iteration, a single thread requests the state of Workflow nodes and performs operations (i.e., scheduling node executions, handling failures, etc) to gracefully transition a Workflow from the observed state to the desired state (i.e., Success).
+Consequently, actual node executions are performed by various FlytePlugins, a diverse collection of operations spanning k8s and other remote services, and FlytePropeller is only responsible for effectively monitoring and managing these executions.

 FlytePropeller has a lot of knobs that can be tweaked for performance.
-The default configuration is good enough for small to medium sized installations of Flyte, that are running about 500 workflows concurrently with no noticeable overhead.
+The default configuration is usually adequate for small to medium sized installations of Flyte, that are running about 500 workflows concurrently with no noticeable overhead.
 In the case when the number of workflows increases, FlytePropeller will automatically slow down, without losing correctness.

 Signs of slowdown